dpc-sdp/gathercontent/README.md

 1. Download and install dependent packages.
 You'll need [Composer][composer].
 2. Install this module and update Composer managed packages.
-3. If you want Gather Content admin forms have sortable table columns, enable [Libraries module][libraries], download the most recent release of [Tablesorter][tablesorter releases], and place it into `sites/all/libraries` Rename it's directory to `tablesorter-mottie`.
+3. Download the most recent release of [Tablesorter][tablesorter releases], and place it into `libraries/`.
+Rename it's directory to `tablesorter-mottie`.

 ## Usage